shivampadmani/baps-image-picker/README.md

-# BAPS Image Selector Tool - Bal Prakash
+# BAPS Website Image Selector Tool

 ## Overview
 This tool allows users to easily extract, view, select, and download images from BAPS news and vicharan photos webpages.